MikroElektronika/mikrosdk_click_v2/clicks/i2cisolator5/README.md

 ### Application Task

-> This is an example that shows the use of an I2C Isolator 5 click board™.
+> This is an example that shows the use of an I2C Isolator 5 Click board™.
   Logs pressure difference [ Pa ] and temperature [ degree Celsius ] values
-  of the VAV Press click written to the I2C Isolator 5 click board™.
+  of the VAV Press Click written to the I2C Isolator 5 Click board™.
   Results are being sent to the Usart Terminal where you can track their changes.

 ```c